KyuriP/climate_attitude_behavior_US/clean_pipeline/README.md

   direction reversal, directed/bidirected flips, and thin-existence edges, see its header). cross-checks its own output against 15's hardcoded 8-edge list and warns if they've drifted apart.
+- `18_bootstrap_lvida.R` -- propagates fci-pag sampling variability into
+  16's pag-compatible single-node lv-ida effects (each bootstrap resample is one unit of the outer summary; mags are not pooled across resamples as if they were probability draws). needs 03's extended objects live and lv-ida downloaded separately, same as 16. not in run_all.R's scripts_in_order -- optional, same convention as 15-17.
+- `19_cyclic_feedback_equilibrium.R` -- for the 4 structurally-cyclic
+  orientation combos (combo_1/5/9/13) that 07-10 skip: treats them as equilibrium systems (x = Bx + eps) instead of discarding them, and checks whether that changes the intervention conclusions relative to the 12 recursive combos. per Kyuri's plan (analysis_decisions_log.md Section 39), proposed as a new supplement subsection referenced by label only (\label{supp:feedback}) since S9's deletion is still shifting later section numbers (Section 43). not in run_all.R's scripts_in_order.
+- `20_stability_matrix_figures.R` -- the two supplement stability-matrix
+  figures, pulled out of the qmd so they don't depend on it. reads `node_order_cd`/`fci_props_main`/`pc_props_main`/`fci_marks`/`pc_marks` straight from 03's saved bootstrap output (falls back to the latest dated .rds under OUTPUT_DIR if those aren't live in session), so it never forces a bootstrap re-run just to re-plot.

 ## reviewed, not migrated